Welcome!

 - Double check your emergency contacts and authorized contacts via your Household Account.
 (Find the House Account How To below)

-- Lunch and a reusable water bottle.
+- Lunch (full-day camp) and a reusable water bottle.
 Label lunch boxes, bottles, and other belongings.

 - Snacks will be provided to all campers.
 Campers who do not want the provided snack may bring their own.

-- Comfortable and weather-appropriate clothing (jacket/coat, hat, gloves, etc.).
+- Comfortable and weather-appropriate clothing (rain jacket, hat, shorts/skirt, etc.).

 - Comfortable footwear (closed-toe shoes recommended).